Solidgate logo in black and white.

 Global Payments Innovation

 SWIFT’s Global Payments Innovation initiative aims to enhance the speed, transparency, and end-to-end tracking of cross-border payments.
 By leveraging gpi, financial institutions can offer their customers faster and more transparent payment services, with features such as same-day value, real-time tracking, and confirmation of payment delivery.
-The gpi initiative is continually evolving to meet the changing demands of the global payments landscape.
+The GPI initiative is continually evolving to meet the changing demands of the global payments landscape.

 SWIFTRef

-SWIFTRef is a comprehensive reference data platform that provides accurate and up-to-date information on financial institutions, payment routing codes, and other essential reference data.
+SWIFTRef is a comprehensive reference data platform that provides accurate and up-to-date information on financial institutions, codes, and other essential reference data.
 It helps financial institutions ensure the accuracy of payment instructions, improve straight-through processing, and minimize errors in payment transactions.

 MyStandards